|

 How to read these timetables...
 Each column is a service you can take, and you read downwards.
 You change trains at each of the grey bars.

 You take a 125 mph Virgin Trains Pendolino train from London to Glasgow.
-On 22 November 2011, Stena Line stopped using Stranraer and switched to Cairnryan, so you now need to take a train from Glasgow to Ayr, then a special Stena Line connecting bus from Ayr to Cairnryan to connect with the Cairnryan-Belfast ferry as shown.
-Times may vary on Saturdays & Sundays due to engineering work, so check train & ferry times for your date of travel using the online booking form above or www.nationalrail.co.uk.
+In November 2011, Stena Line stopped using Stranraer and switched to Cairnryan, so you now need to take a train from Glasgow to Ayr, then a special Stena Line connecting coach from Ayr to Cairnryan to connect with the Cairnryan-Belfast ferry.
+Times may vary on Saturdays & Sundays due to engineering work, so always check train & ferry times for your date of travel using www.loco2.com or www.nationalrail.co.uk.

 Belfast ► Glasgow & London by train+ferry |